kentor/invalidate-module/README.md

 subsequent requires of that module or any of its dependents will return new copies.

-Useful for implementing a hot-reloading environment of Node.js programs in watch mode.
+Useful for implementing a hot-reloading environment for Node.js programs in watch mode.

+e.g. iterating on a static site generator that uses server side rendered React components for templating.

 ## Install